Deer Hunting Regulations

 After Harvesting a Deer

 Even when in possession of deer that have been reported already, each deer must be tagged with their assigned Confirmation Number, when applicable, and other information.
 See Mandatory Harvest Report and Tag Requirements on this page for tagging details.
-See Deer Hunting Zone Map (PDF) for a Harvest Report Card for use when each of your license or permit Harvest Reports have been filled or for use as a tag.
 Be discreet when transporting your deer to the butcher, taxidermist or home; rinse away excess blood, turn the field-dressed side to face in toward your vehicle and push the tongue back into the deer’s mouth.

 Deer Recovery with Tracking Dogs, Restricted

-Dog handlers in possession of a New Jersey Division of Fish and Wildlife-issued Tracking Dog Permit may assist hunters to recover legally harvested deer.
+Dog handlers in possession of a New Jersey Division of Fish and Wildlife-issued Tracking Dog Permit may assist hunters to recover legally harvested deer during the day or night.
 For a list of authorized handlers with certified tracking dogs, go to www.NJFishandWildlife.com/deer_trackingdog.htm.
-For tracking dog permit information, see Tracking Dog Permits under Permits, Other, License, Permits & Stamps.
+For tracking dog permit information, see Tracking Dog Permits under Permits, Other.

 - The Confirmation Number assigned by the Automated Harvest Report System must be retained until all venison is consumed and as long as you keep any deer parts, including antlers.
 Persons with deer mounts should write their name, assigned Confirmation Number, date of kill and season of harvest on back of the mount for future reference.